Bentley Priory: Subsequent buildings

 A print by an unknown artist of Bentley Priory House, Stanmore, England c1800.

-In 1775, Sir John Soane designed a new house north of the original priory called Bentley Priory, for James Duberley, an Army contractor.
+In 1775, Sir John Soane, one of the most pre-eminent 18th century architects, designed a new house north of the original priory called Bentley Priory, for James Duberley, an Army contractor.
 Duberley is thought to have pulled down the original Priory building before having a more imposing house built on a higher point of the ridge some distance from the original site.
 Druett based his idea that the original site of the Priory can be found further down the slope at Priory House on the supposition that Duberley would have built higher on the ridge, 'to show off the evidence of his wealth and importance'.
 The house was sold in 1788 to John Hamilton, who succeeded his uncle as Earl of Abercorn in 1789.
 On his elevation in the peerage the following year to Marquess, he made extensive alterations to the house and park.
-He commissioned Sir John Soane, one of the most pre-eminent 18th century architects, to extend and refurbish the house in a more lavish and sumptuous manner, and the outside of the house as it appears today is largely due to his money and Soane's vision (although the clock tower was added at a later date).
+He commissioned Sir John Stone to extend and refurbish the house in a more lavish and sumptuous manner, and the outside of the house as it appears today is largely due to his money and Soane's vision (although the clock tower was added at a later date).

 The refurbishments included a gallery of fine paintings, several large apartments and a grand staircase of Portland stone; the intricate wooden banister is thought to have been added by Sir John Kelk.
 In the early 1860s, Sir Robert Smirke (architect of the British Museum) was commissioned by the Marquess to make further additions to the Priory.